 Water Sensitive Urban Design (WSUD)

-Have you ever wondered what Water Sensitive Urban Devise (WSUD) means, or why we need it?
+Have you ever wondered what Water Sensitive Urban Design (WSUD) means, or why we need it?

-Urbanisation of catchments introduces a lot of hard impermeable surfaces into the natural landscape which causes water runoff at unnatural levels that are really impacting nearby creeks and streams.
+Urbanisation of catchments introduces a lot of hard impermeable surfaces into the natural landscape which causes stormwater runoff at unnatural levels that impacts nearby creeks and streams.

 WSUD looks at water as a resource to be harnessed as opposed to a liability to be dealt with.
 This is a significant shift in thinking that is essential for the enhancement of local waterways and water quality.

-WSUD also considers stormwater runoff as a resource and an opportunity to help cool our cities, create urban greenery and opportunities for nature, even local food production.
+WSUD also considers stormwater runoff as a resource and an opportunity to help cool our cities, create urban greenery and connect with nature - even support local food production.

 Since the early 1990s, Hornsby Council has led the way in the implementation of WSUD, largely through the Catchments Remediation Rate program